Call (843) 789-4604

 Another payment method that is becoming less frequent these days would be writing a check.
 For some older generations, it is still a familiar and straightforward method, especially for significant transactions.
 There is comfort in knowing that you can keep a physical or digital record of the payment for your records.
 Similar to cash, when paying with a check, there's no need to worry about extra fees or processing charges.
 However, it’s important to keep in mind that check payments aren't instantaneous.

 Your funds won't leave your account right away, which could delay progress on your project if there is a long wait period for the check to clear your bank account.
-One last thing to mention about checks, if there’s an issue with your bank balance, causing a check to bounce, that can lead to additional fees assessed by the contractor as the banks will charge the person making the deposit a fee.
+One last thing to consider is if there’s an issue with your bank balance, causing a check to bounce, that can lead to additional fees assessed by the contractor as the banks will charge the person making the deposit a fee.

 Maybe you want to spread out the cost of your project, a credit card lets you do just that.
 You can spread out the cost over several months or billing cycles, easing the immediate financial burden.
 However, it’s important to note that most companies, New Beginnings Construction included, may pass along the credit card processing fees to you, potentially adding 2-3% to your total project cost.
 This can become noticeable, especially for high-ticket projects.
 The companies that absorb the credit card fees most likely have already built that additional profit into the job to cover any processing fees, adding to the cost of projects that don’t end up paying with a credit card.
 If you prefer to avoid fees or hidden costs and want to keep your expenses as low as possible, then maybe credit cards are not the right payment method for you.